temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 1. When the `subscriptionWorkflow` Execution is running and it receives the `cancelSubscription` Signal, the corresponding handler function sets `subscriptionCancelled` to `true`.
 This effectively cancels the subscription.
 2. Similarly, when the `updateBillingChargeAmount` Signal is received, the handler updates `billingPeriodChargeAmount` to the new value provided by the Client.
 This mechanism allows the Workflow to dynamically respond to external events without interrupting its execution flow.

-You have now learned what a Query and Signal is, as well as how to define and handle them in your Workflow Definition.
-In the following sections, you will learn how to pause your Workflow until it receives a Signal, and how to send a Signal and Query.
+You now know what a Query and Signal is, as well as how to define and handle them in your Workflow Definition.
+In the following sections, you will pause your Workflow until it receives a Signal, and you will send a Signal and Query.

-## Pause your Workflow Execution
+## Pause your Application Logic Until a Condition is Met

 In many cases, you may want to pause the Workflow execution until a specific Signal is received or a certain condition is met.
 For example, in the `subscriptiptionWorkflow`, you might want to wait for the `subscriptionCancelled` Signal before invoking the `sendCancellationEmailDuringTrialPeriod` Activity.